HenrikRaakil/BlueJ-Theme/README.md

 # Custom Dark Theme for BlueJ Version 4.0.0 and up

-## Install
+## Installation
-To install paste and overwrite the contents in <path to blueJ folder>/lib/stylesheets
+To install simply copy the files within the 'BlueJ Custom Theme' folder and overwrite the contents within <path to blueJ folder>/lib/stylesheets

-## Note
+## Reverting back
-Remember to back the the original stylesheets.
-To revert back to the original colors, simply overwrite the same files again with the backup files.
+To revert back to the original theme.
+Simply do the same procedure.
+You can find the original theme in the included 'BlueJ Vanilla Theme' folder

+## Further modification
+Feel free to use my theme as a template to customize further to your liking.

 ## Author
-Lars Henrik Råkil# BlueJ-Theme
+Lars Henrik Råkil (Inchido)